PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 ## What kind of content do we produce?

 1. **Opinionated advice** – Articles where we offer a strong point of view on a topic that impacts our audience.
-Examples include [The Product-Market Fit Game](/founders/product-market-fit-game), [Burning money on paid ads for a dev tool](/founders/dev-marketing-paid-ads), and [VC is a tool, not a religion](/founders/using-vc-carefully)
+Examples include [The Product-Market Fit Game](/founders/product-market-fit-game), [Burning money on paid ads for a dev tool](/founders/dev-marketing-paid-ads), and [How to design your company for speed](https://newsletter.posthog.com/p/how-to-design-your-company-for-speed)

 2. **Brand building** – Articles where we share and advocate for our philosophy and values.
 Examples include [We like to ship fast.
 Here's how we designed our company to do it](/founders/how-come-we-ship-so-much), [How to run a transparent startup](/founders/how-to-run-a-transparent-company), and [How (and why) we treat pricing like a product](/founders/how-to-treat-your-pricing-like-a-product).